maheshsabnis/CS_ConsoleApp/Readme.md

 		- 0 less than 1L

-Exercise 2: Create Stored Procedures doe Performing CRUD Operations in Emp and Dept Tables and Execute them using ADO.NET
+Exercise 2: Create Stored Procedures doe Performing CRUD Operations in Emp and Dept Tables and Execute them using ADO.NET (Immediately)

 Exercise 3: Create a Stored Procedute for
  List all Employees for paying Tax with following rules